compromise-evident/Overkillographic/README.md

 <!--
-Transform images into bizarre absurdity.
+Transform images into bizarre absurdity, and experiment with data-image.
 -->